CrazyRabbitYingqing/NLP_Project/MVP.md

 ### Moving Forward

-I will continue with better topic modeling tools that can anchor the certain selected topics.
-I will continue with dynamic modeling to find out the trends of tweet sentiment related to Covid daily cases.
+I will continue with topic modeling tools that can anchor the certain selected topics.
+I will also practice tuning hyperparameters for the NMF model to get better topics.
+I will continue with dynamic modeling to find out the trends of tweet sentiments with time.